Long on Christmas lists but short on cash this year? What you need are tips, tricks, and Gift Guides to help you save money, right?

 Who wouldn’t love the gift of a clean house, sparkling clean windows or a total car wash and detail?
 Just make sure you know what you’re offering here and that you follow through within days—not weeks or months—setting up the mutually acceptable day and time your cleaning services will be redeemed.
 Don’t leave your giftee hanging.

 Okay, so it doesn’t have to be an actual mixtape (who even has a cassette player anymore?), but creating a custom playlist is a sweet gesture, especially when you choose songs that are meaningful, relevant and enjoyed by your giftee.
 Burn the playlist to a CD—yes, an actual CD—and decorate the case rather than just file-sharing the music.
 It’s nice to have something physical to unwrap.
 Perfect gift for seniors and grandparents who long for the music of years gone by.
 Every major media program and provider will allow you to create lists of your favorite songs or videos.
 You can organize by genre, artist, mood, or however you like.
 Follow this guide to learn how.

 Yes, buying groceries costs money, but you probably have the ingredients you need already.
 Plus, cooking costs nowhere near as much money as dinner at a stuffy, expensive restaurant.
 Cook a romantic dinner or give baked goodies to all your friends.
 It’s a gift everyone will appreciate.

 Let your inner Martha Stewart out to create some thoughtful art or flex your crafting muscles with all those craft supplies you’ve been harboring.
-Your friend might love a pillow with a quippy quote from her favorite movie, hand-painted Mason jars to hold her kitchen utensils or a pair of hand-made earrings.
+Your friend might love a pillow with a quippy quote from her favorite movie, hand-painted Mason jars to hold her kitchen utensils, or a pair of hand-made earrings.
 Browse Pinterest and Etsy for inspiration!